demanejar/en/_posts/2021-07-04-hdfs-introduction.md

 ![](https://raw.githubusercontent.com/demanejar/image-collection/main/HDFS/readdata.png)

-1. Để mở file, client gọi phương thức open ở FileSystemObject.
+1. To open a file, the client calls the open method on FileSystemObject.

-2. DistributedFileSystem gọi Name để lấy vị trí của blocks của file.
-NameNode trả về địa chỉ của các DataNode chứa bản sao của block đó.
+2. DistributedFileSystem calls Name to get the location of the file's blocks.
+NameNode returns the address of the DataNodes containing copies of that block.

-3. Sau khi nhận được địa chỉ của các NameNode, Một đối tượng FSDataInputStream được trả về cho client.
-FSDataInputStream chứa DFSInputStream.
-DFSInputStream quản lý I/O của DataNode và NameNode.
+3. After receiving the addresses of the NameNodes, an FSDataInputStream object is returned to the client.
+FSDataInputStream contains DFSInputStream.
+DFSInputStream manages DataNode and NameNode I/O.

-4. Client gọi phương thức read() ở FSDataInputStream, DFSInputStream kết nối với DataNode gần nhất để đọc block đầu tiên của file.
-Phương thức read() được lặp đi lặp lại nhiều lần cho đến cuối block.
+4. The client calls the read() method on FSDataInputStream, DFSInputStream connects to the nearest DataNode to read the first block of the file.
+The read() method is repeated many times until the end of the block.

-5. Sau khi đọc xong, DFSInputStream ngắt kết nối và xác định DataNode cho block tiếp theo.
-Khi DFSInputStream đọc file, nếu có lỗi xảy ra nó sẽ chuyển sang DataNode khác gần nhất có chứa block đó.
+5. After reading, DFSInputStream disconnects and determines the DataNode for the next block.
+When DFSInputStream reads the file, if an error occurs it will switch to the nearest other DataNode containing that block.

-7. Khi client đọc xong file, gọi close().
+7. When the client finishes reading the file, call close().